apache/airflow/docs/apache-airflow/core-concepts/params.rst

     ):

 .. note::
-    As of now, for security reasons, one can not use Param objects derived out of custom classes.
-We are planning to have a registration system for custom Param classes, just like we've for Operator ExtraLinks.
+    As of now, for security reasons, one can not use :class:`~airflow.models.param.Param` objects derived out of custom classes.
+We are planning to have a registration system for custom :class:`~airflow.models.param.Param` classes, just like we've for Operator ExtraLinks.

 Use Params to Provide a Trigger UI Form
 ---------------------------------------